 Mohegan Tribal Court System

 Both the Gaming Disputes Court and the Mohegan Tribal Court have two levels, a Trial Court and a Court of Appeals.
-For the Mohegan Tribal Court, however, the Mohegan Constitution provides for a final review of Court decisions by the Council of Elders.
+For the Mohegan Tribal Court, however, the Mohegan Constitution provides for an additional, final review of its decisions by the Council of Elders.